moyano83/hbase-definitive-guide/README.md

 ##### The Result class

-The result class provides you with the means to ac‐ cess everything that was returned from the server for the given row and matching the specified query, such as column family, column qualifier, timestamp, and so on.
+The result class provides you with the means to access everything that was returned from the server for the given row and matching the specified query, such as column family, column qualifier, timestamp, and so on.
 Some of the methods:

 ```